Azure/azure-batch-cli-extensions/README.rst

 Linux - CLI installed via InstallAzureCLI script (using curl)
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Note that the sample command below is the default install location, and can be adapted as necessary.
+This command uses the default install location, and can be adapted as necessary.

 .. code-block:: bash

     $ /home/<username>/lib/azure-cli/bin/pip install azure-cli-batch-extensions

-Linux - CLI installed via Apt-Get
+Linux - CLI installed via apt-get
 +++++++++++++++++++++++++++++++++

-Note that the install location used by apt-get may vary.
-Use the command `dpkg -L azure-cli` to determine the install location.
+The install location used by apt-get may vary.
+Use the command :code:`dpkg -L azure-cli` to determine the install location.
+If you uninstall the CLI using :code:`apt-get remove`, these files will need to be cleaned up manually.
+You can use the command (adjusted according to install location) :code:`rm -r /opt/az` to remove them.

 .. code-block:: bash

     $ sudo /opt/az/bin/python3 -m pip install azure-cli-batch-extensions

-Note, if you uninstall the CLI using `apt-get remove`, these files will need to be cleaned up manually.
-You can use the command `rm -r /opt/az` to remove them.

 Docker (any OS)
 +++++++++++++++